jeremyricketts/pinkles/README.md

 ## A set of common CSS utility classes

 [HTML5 Boilerplate](http://html5boilerplate.com) provides some wonderful CSS utility classes.
-I've gone through and removed the ones that are 1) too aesthetically opinionated 2) rely on IE6&7 browser hacks (example: `*text-indent: -9999px;`), or 3) are duplicated by Compass (example: Both HTML5BP and Compass have utility classes for "image replacement" and "clearfix" utilities).
+I've gone through and removed the ones that are 1) too aesthetically opinionated 2) rely on IE6&7 browser hacks (example: `*text-indent: -9999px;`), or 3) are duplicated by Compass (example: Both HTML5BP and Compass have classes for "image replacement" and "clearfix").

 ## A grid framework